 Surfshark is a great torrenting VPN for those who want to stay protected but also don't want to break the bank.
 With a comprehensive feature-set that includes a kill switch, split tunnelling and protocol switching, there's a lot you can do to tailor your P2P experience.

-It's one of the fastest VPNs available, and also incorporates Double Hop, zero-knowledge DNS servers and a no-logs policy.
-However, not every one of Surfshark's servers supports P2P traffic – while it functions similarly to Nord in this respect, Surfshark has far fewer servers, so your options will be even slimmer.
+Alongside decent connection speeds, Surfshark incorporates Double Hop, zero-knowledge DNS servers and a no-logs policy.
+However, not every one of Surfshark's servers supports P2P traffic – while it functions similarly to Nord in this respect, Surfshark has fewer servers, so your options will be even slimmer.

 That's not to say that Surfshark won't do the job – it's a tempting option if you want to spend as little as possible – but for torrenting it's simply not as specialised as those further up the list.

 Is using a VPN for torrenting legal?

 Torrenting itself isn't illegal – it's simply sharing information in small packets across different machines.
 This allows for fast and efficient transfers between computers, which is also known as P2P sharing.

 The practice only becomes illegal when you use it to share content which is owned by someone else – for example, a movie that's owned by a media company which you're not paying for.

 What features make a great VPN for torrenting?

 To get the best possible personal security and ensure anonymity, you'll want to be sure that your VPN is one that operates a clear 'no logs' policy.
 This means that the VPN won't record any data that can identify you and, in the unlikely situation that the VPN is compelled to give evidence, it won't have any to give.